top of page

 "Seeing her promise to watch over her future is when I knew that I had to do environmental climate work full-time, said Magaña, who was born in Chicago but raised in Los Angeles.
 "I knew that the climate crisis would be the biggest issue that would upend my now two children's lives."

-During his professional life in Washington, D.C., he worked as a congressional staffer, on staffs of U.S. Latino advocacy organizations such as NALEO, and as a special advisor to the Clinton administriation as a point person to galvanize Latino community support on a big climate justice bill the administration was supporting.
-It ultimately didn't pass.
+During his professional life in Washington, D.C., he worked as a staff member congressional members, for U.S. Latino advocacy organizations such as NALEO, and as a special advisor to the Clinton administriation as a point person to galvanize Latino community support on a big climate justice bill the administration was supporting.
+Ultimately, it ultimately didn't pass but it set a course for his career on environmental issues.

 "We want to take Latinos who work in these issue areas, no matter where they work, pull them out of their silos, out of being isolated, and feel that sense of familia that there's a hub to go to where they can get the resources, support, and convening to be much more effective together."